CmsHI/introduction/README.md

 ```
 In C++ terms ztree is a pointer of type TTree, and thus we can use all the functions a TTree has defined.
 You can see the full list of what TTree's can do here: https://root.cern.ch/doc/v608/classTTree.html .
 Usually google-ing the class name will lead you to the documentation, although the results surprise you from time to time like when you try to google for TAxis :)

-So our command takes the TTree pointer ztree, and calls the Draw function with two parameters, the first being what we're drawing ```"trkPt"``` and the second being the cut we are applying ```"trkPt<10"``` .
+So our command takes the TTree pointer ztree, and calls the Draw function with two parameters, the first being what we're drawing ```"trkPt"``` and the second being the cuts we are applying ```"trkPt<10 && nTrk>20"``` .
+In this case we are applying one cut on tracks, requiring their momentum to be greater than 10 GeV, and we're applying a second cut on collision events requiring they have more than 20.
 What should the command be if we want to see the azimuthal distribution of charged particles having less than 10 GeV of transverse momentum?

 The ROOT command line can also show you both what functions a class has available and what parameters they expect as input by typing the ClassName::FunctionName( and pressing tab, for example below I pressed tab after typing ```TTree::Draw(``` :
 ```